Croos3r/Croos3r/README.md

 I'm not the greatest player in this world but I can proudly say that I'm not the worst.
 (Especially on Rainbow Six Siege and Rocket League)

 #### 📚 Culture and Knowledge
-I always love to feed my mind with interesting facts and news from the world (and beyond 🌌)
+I love to feed my mind with interesting facts and news from the world (and beyond 🌌)

 ## Stack
 ##### Languages and Tools I use everyday on my projects